nomike/nomikes_python_challenges/chapters/1/1.0/index.md

 When you start your terminal emulator, it executes your shell, displays it's output and forwards your keyboard and mouse input to it.
 How this happens, you will learn later in this course.

 When you invoke the `exit` command within your shell, the shell just exits itself.
-Your terminal emulator gets informed that the shell was just closed and, depending on it's configuraion, closes itself as well making the window on your desktop disapear.
+Your terminal emulator gets informed that the shell was just closed and, depending on it's configuration, closes itself as well making the window on your desktop disappear.

 ### Just close the terminal window

-You can also just close the terminal window by using the "x" button on top, using the quit option in the menu or by pressing alt+f4 wich is the shorcut to close a window in almost any graphical user interface (except for macos where you can try your luck with command+w, command+q, and shift+command+w.
+You can also just close the terminal window by using the "x" button on top, using the quit option in the menu or by pressing alt+f4 witch is the shortcut to close a window in almost any graphical user interface (except for macos where you can try your luck with command+w, command+q, and shift+command+w.
 My google search was inconclusive and I currently don't own a mac to double check this).

 ***Note:** There is an even faster way of exiting the shell, but this will come up in a later chapter.*